 A market data subscription includes information on completed trades as well as current price and volume availability in various financial markets.
 Traders subscribe to the market data for their markets through their broker and will choose their market data subscriptions based upon the markets that they are going to be trading.

 For example, a trader that wants to trade individual stocks will need a market data subscription to the NYSE or NASDAQ stock exchange or whatever stock exchange the stocks they want to trade are listed on.
 A trader that only wants to trade a specific futures contract (or several) will need to request market data for those specific markets from their broker.

 Forex brokers typically offer Level 1 data for all their product offers, while some also offer Level II market data for all their offers.
 With forex brokers, you don't need to subscribe to the data.
 When you log into your trading platform it should already be available to you.

 Level I Market Data

-Market data is usually available is two different subscriptions (depending upon the markets in question), Level I markets data and Level II market data.
+Market data is usually available as two different subscriptions (depending upon the markets in question); namely, Level I market data and Level II market data.

 Level I market data includes all of the standard trading information for a market, which is the following:

 - Bid price: The highest price that a trader is willing to buy an asset at.

 - Bid size: The number of shares, forex lots or contracts that are available at the bid price.

 - Ask price: The lowest price that a trader is willing to sell an asset at.

 - Ask size: The number of shares, forex lots or contracts that are available at the asking price.

 - Last price: The price at which the most recent trade was completed.

 - Last size: The number of shares, forex lots or contracts that were traded in the most recent trade.

-Level II market data includes all of the standard trading information for a market (Level I market data) and some additional trading information:
+Level II market data includes all of the standard trading information for a market (Level I market data) along with some additional trading information: